Congress of the Oirat-Kalmyk People: History

-While the organization has its roots in Kalmyk nationalist organizations from the Soviet era, the first congress of the Oirat-Kalmyk people took place on 12 December 2015, in Elista, the capital city of Kalmykia, with around 200 popular delegates participating in total.
+While the organization has its roots in Kalmyk nationalist organizations from the Soviet era, from All Oirat-Kalmyk Convention held in 1920 in the settlement of Chilgir Yashkulsky District, and declared Kalmyk autonomy in the Russian Federation.
+The first congress of the Oirat-Kalmyk people took place on 12 December 2015, in Elista, the capital city of Kalmykia, with around 200 popular delegates participating in total.
 A total of 3 congresses have been convened since 2015, the latest in May 2021.
+During this third congress on May 29, 2021 five delegates to the congress had criminal proceedings opened against them by Russian authorities for "participation in an unsanctioned public event" with one of the delegates being Batyr Boromangnaev, the chairman of the Kalmykia branch of Yabloko.

 Russo-Ukrainian war

 During the 2022 Russo-Ukrainian war the organization came out against the war publicly.
-The chairman of the congress, A.B.
-Sandzhyiev, stated that over the past 400 years Kalmyks participated in all military conflicts on the side of Russia, but that they cannot support a war with Ukraine.
-The People's Congress further stated that the war is harming the Kalmyk genetic pool for an "insane massacre in Ukraine", urging Kalmyks not to participate in the conflict.
+The "Congress of the Oirat-Kalmyk People", Representative A.B.
+Sandziev, stated that over the past 400 years Kalmyks participated in all military conflicts on the side of Russia, but that they cannot support a war with Ukraine.
+The "Congress of the Oirat-Kalmyk People" further stated that the war is harming the Kalmyk genetic pool for an "insane massacre in Ukraine", urging Kalmyks must not to participate in the conflict.

-On 27 October 2022, the Congress published a declaration of independence of Kalmykia and proclaimed the creation of an independent Kalmyk state.
+On 27 October 2022, the "Congress of the Oirat-Kalmyk People" published a declaration of independence of Kalmykia and proclaimed the creation of an independent Kalmyk state.
+In September 2023 the Congress announced that it was in the process of forming a battalion to fight on behalf of Ukraine as part of its International Legion.

+On February 28, 2023, Batyr Boromangnaev was detained in Mongolia due to an expired passport and faced deportation to Russia to face criminal charges.
+His passport had expired while he was detained in Kazakhstan which he passed through en route to Mongolia.
+Boromangnaev was ultimately allowed to travel to the United States, namely to New York City where he has moved the headquarters of the Congress.